“This too shall pass.”

 - Your body: Enough sleep, correct diet, exercise.
 Kill unnecessary stress with a healthier lifestyle.

-- Your mind: Be calm, meditate, read good books, watching uplifting movies.
+- Mind: Be calm, meditate, read good books, watching uplifting movies.

-- Your relationships: More time with family and friends, less rush at home, getting in touch with each other again.
+- Personal Relationships: More time with family and friends, less rush at home, getting in touch with each other again.